On the Commutative Algebra of Categories: Categorified commutative algebra

+Although constructions involving $\infty$-categories can be cumbersome, most familiar results from ordinary category theory carry over.
+We will use extensively the following:

-Recall that an $\infty$-category with finite products (respectively coproducts) may be endowed with the structure of a symmetric monoidal $\infty$-category, with the symmetric monoidal structure given by products (respectively coproducts).
-Such a symmetric monoidal $\infty$-category is called cartesian monoidal (respectively cocartesian monoidal).
-A precise definition is given in \cite{HA} 2.4.0.1.
+\begin{remark} An $\infty$-category $\mathcal{C}$ with finite products (respectively coproducts) may be endowed with the structure of a symmetric monoidal $\infty$-category, with the symmetric monoidal operation given by products (respectively coproducts).
+Such a symmetric monoidal $\infty$-category is called \emph{cartesian monoidal} (respectively \emph{cocartesian monoidal}), and we write $\mathcal{C}^\times$ ($\mathcal{C}^\amalg$).
+A precise definition is given in \cite{HA} 2.4.

-Being cartesian (cocartesian) monoidal is a property of a symmetric monoidal $\infty$-category, which is to say that the $\infty$-categories $\text{CartMon}_\infty$ and $\text{CocartMon}_\infty$ of cartesian (cocartesian) monoidal $\infty$-categories are full subcategories of $\text{SymMon}_\infty$.
-To check that a symmetric monoidal $\infty$-category is cartesian (cocartesian) monoidal, it suffices to check that its homotopy category is cartesian (cocartesian) monoidal in the 1-categorical sense (\cite{HA} 2.4.3.19).
+Being cartesian (cocartesian) monoidal is a property of a symmetric monoidal $\infty$-category; that is, the forgetful functor is a full subcategory inclusion.
+At the same time, the forgetful functor is also a subcategory inclusion (equivalent to the subcategory spanned by $\infty$-categories with finite products, and product preserving functors between them).

+Given a symmetric monoidal $\infty$-category $\mathcal{C}^\odot$, we can check whether $\mathcal{C}^\odot$ is (co)cartesian monoidal just by checking whether its homotopy category is (co)cartesian monoidal in the ordinary 1-categorical sense (\cite{HA} 2.4.3.19). \end{remark}